 Coordinate onboarding

-Moving workloads into or between cloud environments requires planning, coordination, stakeholder alignment, and an organizational strategy to determine what and how workloads and systems will be moved.
-Activities from most other Capabilities will be enacted to successfully move a system or systems to the cloud, or from one cloud to another.
+Moving workloads into or between environments requires planning, coordination, stakeholder alignment, and an organizational strategy to determine what and how workloads and systems will be moved.
+Activities from most other Capabilities will be enacted to successfully move a system or systems from one environment to another.

-An onboarding strategy is critical for any organization adopting public or private cloud, particularly those that are migrating applications from data centers.
+An onboarding strategy is critical for any organization migrating applications from one environment to another.
 A detailed migration plan is also required for onboarding of complex applications or workloads.
-Typically cloud providers or third party consultants or vendors can help with estimates and plans to migrate to cloud, but before a migration plan is useful, the organization must understand what it will onboard, under what circumstances, and document how success will be measured.
+Typically third party consultants or vendors can help with estimates and plans to migrate software and services, but before a migration plan is useful, the organization must understand what it will onboard, under what circumstances, and document how success will be measured.

-The onboarding strategy will rely very much on the organization’s overall cloud strategy.
-Whatever the organization is trying to accomplish by moving to cloud – faster innovation, better security, enhanced reliability, lower cost profiles, etc. – will be dramatically affected by the applications it selects to move to the cloud, and how it moves them.
+The onboarding strategy will rely very much on the organization’s overall technology strategy and business priorities.
+Whatever the organization is trying to accomplish – faster innovation, better security, enhanced reliability, lower cost profiles, etc. – will be dramatically affected by the applications it selects to move, and how it moves them.
 Do the systems need to scale?
 Are they variable use?
 Are we confident in our cost forecasts?
-Are they architected appropriately to run in the cloud?
+Are they architected to run in a specific environment like cloud or data center?
 Are there skilled resources available to optimize and operate them once there?
 Considerable thought should go into the onboarding strategy, involving personas from Engineering, Finance, Leadership, Product teams and potentially allied personas.

-Migration planning can then inform the details of when and how the systems should be moved to the target cloud environment, and the method of moving them.
+Migration planning can then inform the details of when and how the systems should be moved to the target environment, and the method of moving them.
 Cost efficiency is best achieved by designing it as early in the life of the system as possible.
-The relationship between the Architecting for Cloud Capability and onboarding workloads creates one of the best opportunities to incorporate FinOps and other well architected best products into the application you are deploying to the cloud.
+The relationship between the Architecting & Workload Placement Capability creates one of the best opportunities to incorporate FinOps and other well architected best practices.

 Organizations will need to develop a formal onboarding process for workloads that will continuously evolve.
 This onboarding process will start with test or development environments and show how applications can then be moved to staging and production environments.
 Onboarding will happen for a long period of time in most organizations, so driving collaboration is critical.